Archfx/FPGA-stereo-Camera-Basys3/README.md

 Hardware description languages(HDL) are not meant to be for rapid prototyping.
 Therefore, in this case, I have used python as the prototyping tool.
 The SAD algorithm was implemented on python from scratch without using any external library.
 I refrained from using 2D image arrays to store data because then the HDL implementation is straight forward.

-**SAD theory**
+**SAD/SSD  theory**

-Sum of Absolute difference is based on a simple geometric concept.
+Sum of Absolute difference and Sum of Squared Difference Disparity calculation theory is based on a simple geometric concept.
 Where they use the stereo vision to calculate the distance to the objects.
 For the implementation, two cameras should be on the same plane and they should not have any vertical offsets in their alignments.
+$$
+D(x,y,d) = |I_l(x,y)-I_r(x-d,y)|^2
+$$

 **Python implementation**